 Funding The state's share of instructional support for public colleges and universities is tied to student advancement and completion instead of simply enrollment.
-TRATEG and underserved areas in Ohio to improve and expand effective online learning opportunities

 Create and communicate affordable routes to degrees and credentials so more Ohioans can access and complete their education with minimal or no debt.